 NEW YORK, June 7 (Reuters) - The dollar rose and global equity markets rallied on Friday after U.S. jobs data for May quashed investors’ concerns that the Federal Reserve would soon start easing back on its stimulus program.

 Still, investors are coming around to the notion that the Fed would begin to reduce its bond buying in support of the economy, perhaps as soon as September.
 The program has been instrumental in pushing stocks to successive highs since March.

 Employment outside the farming sector in the world’s leading economy rose by 175,000 last month, just above the median forecast in a Reuters poll, Labor Department data showed.

 The unemployment rate ticked one-tenth of a percentage point higher to 7.6 percent, a relatively hopeful sign as it was driven by more workers entering the American labor force.

 Stocks on Wall Street jumped more than 1 percent, following gains in Europe on the news, while the dollar rose against the euro and crude oil rebounded from early losses.

 Gold fell around 2 percent, its biggest one-day drop in over three weeks.

 “This kind of Goldilocks recovery is what people are looking for,” said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-MSCI’s all-country world index of 45 country indexes rose 0.8 percent, while the FTSEurofirst 300 of leading European shares gained 1.4 percent to provisionally close at 1,194.94.
+MSCI’s all-country world index of 45 country indexes rose 0.89 percent, while the FTSEurofirst 300 of leading European shares gained 1.33 percent to close at 1,194.26.

 “This will calm some of the volatility in the markets, as people were very concerned about an aberrational number in particular being too strong and how that would aggressively move the Fed’s disposition in terms of tapering,” said Rick Rieder, co-head of Americas fixed income at BlackRock in New York.